Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Getting to Your Program

-Students will need to make their own travel arrangements to Ecuador and must arrive before the first day of the program.
+You will need to make your own travel arrangements to Ecuador and must arrive before the first day of the program.

 A student visa is required.
 U.S. citizens must have a U.S. passport valid for at least six months beyond the end of the program.
 Ceiba will provide you with visa information.

-HousingStudents stay with an Ecuadorian host family while in Quito and the Galapagos.
-While conducting field research, students stay at accommodations provided at the field research sites.
+HousingYou will stay with an Ecuadorian host family while in Quito and the Galapagos.
+While conducting field research, you will stay at accommodations provided at the field research sites.
 The program fee includes all lodging, most meals, and travel to field sites within Ecuador.

 Excursions and Activities

-Students travel with faculty to a variety of field sites including three weeks in the Amazon rainforest and three weeks in the Galapagos.
-Participants explore Ceiba conservation projects in the cloud forest of the El Pahuma Orchid Reserve and the coastal dry forest of the Lalo Loor Reserve.
+You will travel with faculty to a variety of field sites including three weeks in the Amazon rainforest and three weeks in the Galapagos.
+You will explore Ceiba conservation projects in the cloud forest of the El Pahuma Orchid Reserve and the coastal dry forest of the Lalo Loor Reserve.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI) and the cost of the insurance coverage is included in program fees.

-Dr. Joe Meisel, Ph.D. in Zoology, and Dr. Catherine Woodward, Ph.D. in Botany.
+Dr. Joe Meisel, Ph.D. in Zoology, and Dr. Catherine Woodward, Ph.D. in Botany provide support and assistance on-site.

 Returned Student Network